Direct covariance matrix estimation with compositional data: Methodology

-so that $\Theta^* = \gamma^* \mathds{1}_p^\top + \mathds{1}_p \gamma^{*\top} - 2 \Gamma^*$, where $\gamma^* = {\rm diag}(\Gamma^*)$. \citet{cao2016large} show there exists a unique $\Gamma^*$ such that $\Theta^* = \gamma^* \mathds{1}_p^\top + \mathds{1}_p \gamma^{*\top} - 2 \Gamma^*$ and that $\max_{j,k}|\Omega^*_{jk} - \Gamma^*_{jk}| \leq (3/p)(\max_{j \in [p]} \sum_{k=1}^p|\Omega^*_{jk}|)$.
-Thus, by proposing a two-step procedure to get an estimate of $\Gamma^*$ from $\widehat{\Theta}$, they also get an indirect estimate of $\Omega^*$ that can perform well when $p$ is large.
+so that $\Theta ^{*} = \gamma ^{*} \mathds{1}_{p}^{\top }+ \mathds{1}_{p} \gamma ^{*\top} - 2 \Gamma ^{*}$, where $\gamma ^{*} = {\mathrm{diag}}(\Gamma ^{*})$. \citet{cao2016large} show there exists a unique $\Gamma ^{*}$ such that $\Theta ^{*} = \gamma ^{*} \mathds{1}_{p}^{\top }+ \mathds{1}_{p} \gamma ^{*\top} - 2 \Gamma ^{*}$ and that $\max _{j,k}|\Omega ^{*}_{jk} - \Gamma ^{*}_{jk}| \leq (3/p)(\max _{j \in [p]} \sum _{k=1}^{p}|\Omega ^{*}_{jk}|)$.
+Thus, by proposing a two-step procedure to get an estimate of $\Gamma ^{*}$ from $\widehat{\Theta}$, they also get an indirect estimate of $\Omega ^{*}$ that can perform well when $p$ is large.
 However, their estimator is not guaranteed to be positive definite, nor is it the solution to an optimization problem amenable to analysis.

-\citet{fang2015cclasso} proposed a different estimator, using that with $F = I_p - \mathds{1}_p \mathds{1}_p^\top/p$, $ F \Omega^* F = F {\rm Cov}(\log X) F$.
-Thus, replacing ${\rm Cov}(\log X)$ with its sample version, say, $\widehat\Omega_X$, a natural estimating equation is $F(\Omega - \widehat\Omega_X)F = 0.$ To account for differing variances in each element of $F(\Omega^* - \widehat\Omega_X)F$, they propose the weighted least squares estimator
+\citet{fang2015cclasso} proposed a different estimator, using that with $F = I_{p} - \mathds{1}_{p} \mathds{1}_{p}^{\top}/p$, $ F \Omega ^{*} F = F {\mathrm{Cov}}(\log X) F$.
+Thus, replacing ${\mathrm{Cov}}(\log X)$ with its sample version, say, $\widehat\Omega _{X}$, a natural estimating equation is $F(\Omega - \widehat\Omega _{X})F = 0$.
+To account for differing variances in each element of $F(\Omega ^{*} - \widehat\Omega _{X})F$, they propose the weighted least squares estimator

-where $V = \{{\rm diag}(F \widehat\Omega_X F)\}^{-1}$ and $\|A\|_V^2 = {\rm tr}(A^\top V A)$.
-While \citet{fang2015cclasso} suggests a positive definiteness constraint on \eqref{eq:cclasso}, their computational algorithm does not enforce this constraint.
-Instead, if the solution to \eqref{eq:cclasso} is not positive definite, they estimate $\Omega^*$ using its nearest positive definite matrix.
+where $V$ is a diagonal matrix with ${\rm diag}(V) = \{{\mathrm{diag}}(F \widehat\Omega _{X} F)\}^{-1}$ and $\|A\|_{V}^{2} = {\mathrm{tr}}(A^{\top }V A)$.
+While \citet{fang2015cclasso} suggest including a positive definiteness constraint on the optimization variable $\Omega $ in~\eqref{eq:cclasso}, their computational algorithm does not enforce this constraint.
+Instead, if the solution to~\eqref{eq:cclasso} is not positive definite, they estimate $\Omega ^{*}$ using its nearest positive definite matrix.
 This can be appropriate, but often leads to a non-sparse estimate \citep{sun2015decomposition}.

+In contrast to the methods of \citet{cao2016large} and \citet{fang2015cclasso}, our estimator is ``direct'' in the sense that we do not rely on estimation of intermediate quantities like $\Gamma ^{*}$, nor do we rely on post-hoc adjustments to achieve positive definiteness.